onderonur/post-gallery/README.md

 #### `npm run dev`

-Application will start at `http://localhost:3000`.
+Application will start on `http://localhost:3000`.
-GraphQL Playground is at `http://localhost:3000/api/graphql`.
+GraphQL Playground is on `http://localhost:3000/api/graphql`.

 ### Migrations